Skip to product information

 Solid wood and humidity can mean seasonal movement

 In winter, low humidity from furnace heat can lower the humidity content in the wood and dry it somewhat (dry desert environments can do this year round!).
-If you encounter creaks, the first thing to do is to lubricate the wood-on-wood joints of the bed with a beeswax furniture paste.
+If you encounter creaks, the first thing to do is to lubricate the wood-on-wood joints of the table with a beeswax furniture paste.

 Save on Dining Set with Chairs